 There are so many factors when it comes to how we get hurt or injured.
 Often it’s an insignificant twist or turn doing a daily activity and down we go.
 When it comes to training, the goal is training for sustainability.

 Some factors that can cause injury whilst training:

-Factors could be from a previous injury and the fear of re-injury which could alter movement patterns.
+A previous injury and the fear of re-injury can alter movement patterns.

-Fatigue; this could be from training, sleep, work be sure to always listen to your body daily and respond, this could mean not training when you were meant to or decreasing the intensity of the session.
+Fatigue is a big one.
+This could be from over training, over working, lack of sleep or a combination of the three.
+Be sure to always listen to your body and respond.
+This might mean not training when you had planned to or decreasing the intensity of the session.

 Love the Lissome Team XO